 Hedges are far more attractive than fence panels and are currently enjoying a revival.
 This is thanks to renewed interest in providing an environment that is conducive to providing food and shelter to wildlife.
 Even if your home is surrounded by fences, you can plant a hedge in front of it.
 If you want to do your bit to help the wildlife, use native hedges such as hawthorn or Cotoneaster and Pyracantha.
-Bothh produce an abundance of berries.
+Both produce an abundance of berries.

 The ever popular Cherry Laurel is now available as a mature plant to give you instant hedging to provide privacy and protect against noise and pollution.
 New Zealand Laurel is a new kid on the block and again proving to be very popular as a mature hedging plant. it has very distinctive apple green leaves so is a little different from the usual laurels.
 So, make your local wildlife happy and get planting today as soon the perfect hedge planting time will be over.
-If you are looking to purchase hedging click here.

 Pop in to our Titchfield Garden Centre for a chat with our plant experts if you’d like further advice on hedging plants.